ethanabrooks/dollar-lambda/source/docs.rst

          help=dict(x="the base", y="the exponent"), ... ) ... def main(x:
          int, y: int, \**kwargs): ... pass # do work

-This is also a case where you might want to use :py:class:`CommandTree<dollar_lambda.CommandTree>`:
+This is also a case where you might want to use :py:class:`CommandTree<dollar_lambda.decorators.CommandTree>`:

          tree = CommandTree() ... @tree.command(help=dict(x="the base",
          y="the exponent")) ... def base_function(x: int, y: int): ... pass